MaJerle/stm32-cube-cmake-vscode/README.md

 ![VSCode installed plugins](docs/images/vscode-plugins-installed-preview.png)

-## Tools installed successfully
+## Tools installed - checkpoint

-At this point, all the tools are properly installed and you are ready for next steps.
+At this point, all the tools are properly installed - you are on the right track towards success.

-# Create new project with STM32CubeMX or STM32CubeIDE
+# New project creation

-Before we move to VSCode tutorial with CMake, we need a project to work on it.
+Fundamental requirement to move forward is to have a working project that will be converted to *CMake* and developed in *VSCode*.
-Fast, simple and effective is to use STM32CubeMX or STm32CubeIDE tools and start from there, to have a first buildable and executable project.
+For this purpose, I will guide you through simple new project creation using *STM32CubeMX* or *STM32CubeIDE* software tools.

-> I am using STM32H735G-DK board for these tests and STM32CubeIDE for project generation, but any other STM32 board could be used.
+> I used *STM32CubeIDE* tool and  STM32H735G-DK board for this demo.

 Open STM32CubeIDE and start new project
 ![STM32CubeIDE - 1](docs/images/cubeide-1.png)

-Select STM32 MCU - I am selecting STM32H735IG which is used on STM32H735G-DK board
+Select STM32 MCU - I selected *STM32H735IG* which is used on *STM32H735G-DK* board
 ![STM32CubeIDE - 2](docs/images/cubeide-2.png)

-Select project name and path, then create project and wait for Pinout view to open
+Select project name and path, then create project and wait for *Pinout view* to open
 ![STM32CubeIDE - 3](docs/images/cubeide-3.png)

-LEDs on DK board are connected to PC2 and PC3, active LOW.
+Our task is to have a simple project that will toggle leds.
+LEDs are connected to `PC2` and `PC3` respectively, active LOW.
 Pins can be configured in output push-pull or open-drain mode
 ![STM32CubeIDE - 4 - 1](docs/images/cubeide-4-1.png)

 Set pins as outputs with optional labels as `LED1` and `LED2` respectively
 ![STM32CubeIDE - 4](docs/images/cubeide-4.png)

-If you are using `STM32CubeMX`, go to project manager, set project name and be sure `STM32CubeIDE` is selected as `Toolchain`.
+If you are using `STM32CubeMX`, go to *P*roject manager*, set project name and be sure `STM32CubeIDE` is selected as `Toolchain`.
 ![STM32CubeIDE - 5](docs/images/cubeide-5.png)

 Go to advanced settings and select `LL` as drivers for generated code
 ![STM32CubeIDE - 6](docs/images/cubeide-6.png)
-    - LL drivers are used in this example for simplicity
+> We are using LL drivers for the sake of simplicity in this tutorial

-Regenerate the project by pressing below button or saving the project with `CTRL + S` shortcut
+Re-generate the project by pressing red button or by saving the project with `CTRL + S` shortcut
 ![STM32CubeIDE - 7](docs/images/cubeide-7.png)

-Yellow highlighted files are sources to build, while linker script is in blue
+Project is now (re)generated. *Yellow* highlighted files are sources to build. *Blue* is linker script.
 ![STM32CubeIDE - 8](docs/images/cubeide-8.png)

-You are now ready to compile the project.
+That's it for the first run, we are ready to compile.
 Hit `CTRL + B` or click on *hammer* icon to start.
-STM32CubeIDE well compiled project, as it can be seen on picture below.
-It is now ready for flashing the MCU+s flash and start debugging.
+*STM32CubeIDE* will compile the project, you should see similar as on picture below.
+It is now ready for flashing the MCU's flash and start debugging.
 ![STM32CubeIDE - 9](docs/images/cubeide-9.png)

 > This is end of first part, where we successfully created our project.
-At this point we consider project is ready to be transferred to CMake-based build system.
+At this point we consider project being ready to be transferred to CMake-based build system.

 You can continue your development with STM32CubeIDE in the future, add new sources, modify code, compile, flash the binary and debug directly the microcontroller.
 This is preferred STM32 development studio, developed and maintained by STMicroelectronics.

-## Transfer project to CMake
+# CMake configuration

 Aside STM32CubeIDE, developers use different tools for STM32, such as Keil or IAR compilers.